Fine-tuning can Help Detect Pretraining Data from Large Language Models: Details of Datasets

 \section{Details of Datasets}

 Previous works construct benchmark datasets to evaluate the performance of detection methods for pretraining data detection.
-Following the prior literature, we conduct experiments on 4 benchmark datasets: WikiMIA~\citep{shidetecting} selects old Wikipedia event data as member data by leveraging the Wikipedia data timestamp and the model release date, since Wikipedia is a commonly pretraining data source.
+Following the prior literature, we conduct experiments on 5 benchmark datasets: WikiMIA~\citep{shidetecting} selects old Wikipedia event data as member data by leveraging the Wikipedia data timestamp and the model release date, since Wikipedia is a commonly pretraining data source.
 BookMIA~\citep{shidetecting}, which contains excerpts from copyrighted books in the Books3 subset of the Pile dataset~\citep{gao2020pile}, can be used for detecting potential copyright infringement in training data.
-ArXivTection~\citep{duartecop} is a curated collection of research articles sourced from arXiv.
+ArXivTection~\citep{duartecop} is a curated collection of research articles sourced from ArXiv.
 BookTection~\citep{duartecop}, which comprises passages from 165 books, is constructed based on BookMIA.
+We also conducted experiments on the Pile dataset~\citep{maini2024llm}, which is large-scale text dataset for training language models, including text data from various sources such as books, GitHub, and website content.